eins78/audioplotter/README.md

 ## Credits

-Thanks to Matthew Ström for writing the article ["Making an Audio Waveform Visualizer with Vanilla JavaScript" on css-tricks.com](https://css-tricks.com/making-an-audio-waveform-visualizer-with-vanilla-javascript/) and [open-sourcing the example code]\*, on which the initial prototype of this tool is based.
+Thanks to Matthew Ström for writing the article ["Making an Audio Waveform Visualizer with Vanilla JavaScript" on css-tricks.com](https://css-tricks.com/making-an-audio-waveform-visualizer-with-vanilla-javascript/) and [open-sourcing the example code](https://codepen.io/matthewstrom/pen/mddOWWg), on which the initial prototype of this tool is based.

 ## Development